Payment Terms Clause For Your Terms and Conditions

 If you use straightforward language in your payment terms, customers are more likely to read them and thoroughly and understand them.

-The more concise your wording, the clearer it will be to readers, so give customers all the information they need without couching it in flowery language.
+The more concise your wording, the clearer it will be to readers.

 Using legalese or unnecessary jargon makes your payment terms harder to understand, and customers may decide not to read long blocks of text.